 This week’s Product Warrior podcast, supported by Mind The Product, centres on the challenge of “adopting” an established product from previous product management.
 ProdPad and Mind The Product co-founder Janna Bastow explains how existing products in different growth stages come with additional product challenges compared with greenfield products.
 Such challenges include: Tech debt Business and […]

 BY ALEX JONAS ON FEBRUARY 9, 2018

-Over the past couple of years, there has been a something of a trend in product management circles for criticizing (or at least challenging) the value of an MBA.
+Over the past couple of years, there has been something of a trend in product management circles for criticizing (or at least challenging) the value of an MBA.
 As a current MBA candidate, here’s why I think this is misguided.
-A couple of years ago an article appeared in the Wall Street Journal and […]
+A couple of years ago an article appeared in the Wall Street Journal and elsewhere which highlighted the […]

 BY AARON GLAZER ON JANUARY 26, 2018

 The pace at which new platforms are introduced is increasing rapidly.
 This means that our customers are always looking for the next opportunity to get their hands on new technology and use it in complex, exciting ways.
 Virtual reality (VR) and augmented reality are the buzzwords we can’t seem to escape or get enough of.
 Last year […]

 BY PRANAB AGARWAL ON JANUARY 11, 2018